kercre123/wire-prod-pod/README.md

 cd ~/wire-prod-pod
 sudo ./chipper/start.sh
 ```

+### Finish setting up the bot

+- It is recommended to clear user data before performing this, but it is not required.

+1. On a device with Bluetooth (can be the same machine as what wire-prod-pod is running on), go to [vector-epod-setup](https://keriganc.com/vector-epod-setup) and follow the instructions.

+2. When it gets to a button showing "ACTIVATE", click it.
+If it shows up again, click on it again.

+3. Enter user settings and press "SUBMIT".
+Vector should then be fully set up!

 ## Updating

 Wire-pod auto-updates once a day.
 To force an update, run the following commands: